You can listen to the audio version of this article.

 If you want to be sustainably body positive, you should remember a few things.
-This includes avoiding judgment, gaining perspective about yourself, celebrating your victories, and prioritising your emotional well-being.
+This includes avoiding judgement, gaining perspective about yourself, celebrating your victories, and prioritising your emotional well-being.

 As you become more body positive, you’ll feel much more comfortable and happy about your appearance.
 Everyone deserves to feel good about their body.